npm/npm/doc/cli/install.md

           npm install sax --save
           npm install node-tap --save-dev
           npm install dtrace-provider --save-optional

+    `npm install` also takes an optional `--skip-installed` flag which will cause npm to skip installation if a requested package already exists in the node_modules directory.

     **Note**: If there is a file or folder named `<name>` in the current